terretta/yc-bootstrap/README.markdown

 A scaling, monitored, distributed-ready, realtime, persistent infrastructure-creator.
 Take control over your IAAS.

+**PRE ALPHA-WARE**, not ready, being ported!

 ## Why

-1. Any code that was written for yc-boostrap, or external service used (cassandra.io), was done on a monetary basis.
+1. Any code that was written for yc-boostrap, or external service used (cassandra.io), was primarily used on a monetary basis.
 You can always scale up if you don't fail.

 1. PAAS are great, but expensive (just look at the added cost of Heroku add-ons, or Chef hosting).
 If you have a basic knowledge of AWS services, you can handle issues that arise.